 ABCs Of Backpacking

 Making the most of your backpack is commonly associated with its size and style.
 In reality, packing is the key to balancing weight/comfort and bringing all the equipment you need for a safe (and fun) hike.

-The ABCs of backpacking isn’t complicated.
+The ABCs of backpacking aren’t complicated.
 In fact, you’ll find that most of them appear to be common sense.
 They are:

 There’s a tried-and-true method of packing a backpack for access, and this method requires you to look at packing, not as a way of stuffing all your gear into your backpack but looking at it in layers.
 Let’s break it down by section: